 TotalBoat Penetrating Epoxy is a low-viscosity wood rot restoration and repair solution that seals deeper & cures stronger than industry-leading penetrating epoxies.
-It contains no VOCs and has no smell.
+It has no VOCs, no odor & is 100% waterproof once cured.

 The item was added to your wishlist.

 The item was added to your shop cart.

 Cleanup is easy.
 Wear latex gloves, wash off with soap and water.
 No solvents required.